PreciousSithole/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints new file
+Script that adds execue permissions of new file owner